Coronavirus (COVID-19) impacts

 Explore the ruins of Fort St. Joseph National Historic Site and feel the rich War of 1812 history that lingers – a history that saw a powerful alliance struck between the British and the First Nations People of the western Great Lakes region.
-Hike to Lake Huron’s edge, conjure friendly spirits on the Ghost Walk, watch for more than 100 species of birds and view authentic artefacts from the old fort.
+Hike to Lake Huron’s edge, experience history through heritage demonstrations, watch for more than 100 species of birds, and view authentic artefacts from the old fort.

 Featured things to do